Adventure Level: Crazy

 Josh, by this time furious, was barking at us underwater with his whistle, telling us to come in tighter.
 By then it was too late.
 The group had spread out too early, and I had burned through too much air.
 As the bulls continued to hover on our periphery I ascended to the surface.
 Climbing up onto the gunwale, I stumbled onto the deck, nose bleeding (most likely from the pressure).
 I was breathing hard.

 On the boat everything was serene — Roger and Johnny were calmly chatting with one another.
 I relaxed, joined in the conversation.
-A creeping jubilation began to seep into me.
-Consciously I though, “well, I’ve survived my first shark encounter.”
+Creeping jubilation began to seep into me.
+Consciously I thought, “well, I’ve survived my first shark encounter.”
 Oddly enough, I found myself excited to do it again.

 As we descended so too did a group of lemons.
 I was busy trying to keep an eye out, seeing several of the 10- 12 footers ahead of me, when I looked to my right just in time to see a lemon cruise by mere inches from me, sun rays glinting off its silvery body.
 Swimming parallel, it quickly outpaced me, made its way toward the bait box.
 So much for keeping distance, I thought.